jeffreykegler/old_kollos/notes/design/sequence.md

 If we have
 ```
-    Doseq( seq, item, m, n, sep, 'proper' )
+    Reduce( seq, item, m, n, sep, 'proper' )
 ```
 where m is 2 or more,
-we convert it into
+we convert it into a block and a range:
 ```
     seq ::= sym1 sym2
-    Doseq( sym1, item, m, m, sep, 'terminator' )
+    Reduce( sym1, item, m, m, sep, 'terminator' )
-    Doseq( sym2, item, 1, n-m, sep, 'proper' )
+    Reduce( sym2, item, 1, n-m, sep, 'proper' )
 ```

 ### Normalize unseparated ranges

 If we have
 ```
-    Doseq( seq, item, m, n, 'nil', 'none' )
+    Reduce( seq, item, m, n, 'nil', 'none' )
 ```
-where m is 2 or more, we convert it to we convert it into
+where m is 2 or more,
+we convert it into a block and a range:
 ```
     seq ::= sym1 sym2
-    Doseq( sym1, item, m, m), 'nil', 'none' )
+    Reduce( sym1, item, m, m), 'nil', 'none' )
-    Doseq( sym2, item, 1, n-m, nul, 'none' )
+    Reduce( sym2, item, 1, n-m, nul, 'none' )
 ```

 ### Eliminate separated open ranges